Skip to main content

 (3) The courses in the elective and compulsory areas are each subject to a fee.
 The fee must be paid at the time of registration, at the latest before the start of the course.
 Otherwise participation is not possible.
 The fee serves to cover a small amount of the operational costs incurred by the university in offering the certificate program.
 The fee is 15 euros per 2 SWS course.
 In the case of excursions, additional costs may be incurred in addition to the fee, for example for entrance fees and travel expenses.

-(4) Students must submit a declaration of fitness for sport when transferring to the elective and compulsory areas of the certificate course.
+(4) Students must submit a declaration of fitness for sport when entering the elective and compulsory areas of the certificate course.
 Further details on the declaration of fitness for sport will be published on the website of the certificate course.

 § 3